The topologies and the differentiable structures of the images of special generic maps having simple structures: A new class of special generic maps having simple structures and their images.

-Thus we can also obtain information of the manifolds admitting the special generic maps.
-For example, we will obtain various examples Theorem \ref{thm:1} well through this argument. \begin{Rem} Via the theory first presented in section 6 of \cite{saekisuzuoka} and theory of the present section, we will have explicit smooth maps or so-called {\it fold} maps presented in \cite{kitazawa}--\cite{kitazawa6} and so on.
+As another explicit remark, for example, we can obtain various examples accounting for Theorem \ref{thm:1} well: see the original paper \cite{kitazawa9}. \begin{Rem} Via the theory first presented in section 6 of \cite{saekisuzuoka} and the theory of the present section, we will have explicit smooth maps or so-called {\it fold} maps presented in \cite{kitazawa} and \cite{kitazawa2}--\cite{kitazawa6} for example.
 Rigorous understandings and proofs are left to readers. \end{Rem} \begin{Rem} We can see and we will be able to see more that with a little effort, we obtain special generic maps on some explicit manifolds with additional information on the topologies and the differentiable structures.
-However, for example, in the following two explicit cases, we do not know the answer to the following question: for closed and simply-connected manifolds, if we remove or weaken the condition that the smoothly immersed or embedded manifold $W_f$ is (essentially or very essentially) an SIE-$(K,{\mathcal{M}}_{\rm \mathcal{CS}Diff})$ or SEE-$(K,{\mathcal{M}}_{\rm \mathcal{CS}Diff})$, does the class of the manifolds admitting corresponding special generic maps become wider?
+However, for example, in the following two explicit cases, we do not know the answer to the following question: for closed and simply-connected manifolds, if we drop or weaken the condition that the special generic map $f$ and the smoothly immersed or embedded manifold $W_f$ are (essentially or very essentially) an SIE-$(K,{\mathcal{M}}_{\rm \mathcal{CS}Diff})$ or SEE-$(K,{\mathcal{M}}_{\rm \mathcal{CS}Diff})$, does the class of the manifolds admitting corresponding special generic maps become wider?